An Objective Measure of Unsteadiness: Introduction

+{\cite{Haller2016136} were the first to define an objective analogue of vorticity $\bm{\nabla}\times\bm{v}$ by subtracting its spatial mean.
+Their method was later extended to magnetic vortices by \cite{Rempel2019}.
+A general program to objectivize common Eulerian quantities such as as vorticity, potential vorticity, helicity, linear momentum, and energy was first proposed by \cite{dauxois2019confronting}.
+The related question whether vortex criteria can be objectivized was raised by \cite{Haller2021}.
+Following the rationale of defining objective analogues of non-objective flow quantities, \cite{Kaszás2023211} recently proposed an objective analogue of the velocity field, the \textit{deformation velocity} $\bm{v}_{\text{d}}$ by subtracting the closest rigid-body motion approximation from the velocity field.}

-Recently, \cite{Kaszás2023211} proposed an objective analogue of the velocity field, the \textit{deformation velocity}, by modifying the velocity field by a rigid body rotation.
-This lead to the definition of an objective analogue of the $Q$-criterion.
-In this work, we follow a similar line or reasoning, by deriving an objective measure for the unsteady component of a velocity field.
-To this end, we first modify the time-derivative of a general, unsteady velocity field by a frame change, called \textit{deformation unsteadiness}, analogous to the objective deformation component of a velocity field derived in \cite{Kaszás2023211}.
+The present research follows this general rationale by defining an objective analogue of the unsteady part of a velocity field.
+To this end, we first modify the time-derivative of a general, unsteady velocity field by a frame change, the \textit{deformation unsteadiness} $[\partial_t \bm{v}]_{\text{d}}$, analogous to the objective deformation component of a velocity field derived in \cite{Kaszás2023211}.
 While the deformation velocity is objective, we show that the deformation unsteadiness is in general not objective for an arbitrary frame change.
 We then present a variational principle based on the deformation unsteadiness and define a special reference frame through minimization of a functional.
-At this special frame correction, we can prove that the deformation unsteadiness is objective and thus defines an objective analogue of the unsteady component of a general velocity field.
-We use this special frame change to define an objective analogue of the classical $Q$-criterion introduced by \cite{okubo1970horizontal} and \cite{weiss1991dynamics}.
-We evaluate the new variant of the $Q$-criterion on several explicit solutions to the Navier--Stokes equation and compare the results to existing vortex criteria.
+At this special, {optimal} frame correction, we can prove that the deformation unsteadiness is objective and thus defines an objective analogue of the {unsteadiness} of a general velocity field. {Furthermore,} we use this special frame change to define an objective analogue of the classic $Q$-criterion introduced by {\cite{hunt1988eddies}}.

+{The paper is structured as follows.
+In Section \ref{PoblemFormulation}, we recall basic terminology and definitions related to the problem of objective observables from time-variate flow systems.
+In Section \ref{ObjectUnstead}, we define the deformation unsteadiness and a variational principle that seeks special frame changes that minimize the averaged deformation unsteadiness.
+Section \ref{Qcriterion} deals with the classic $Q$-criterion and its objective analogue derived from unsteadiness minimization.
+In Section \ref{analytical example section}, we apply the our methods to analytical flow examples, while in Section \ref{Flow data examples}, we consider simulated flow data.
+Section \ref{discussion section} gives a physical interpretation and of the deformation unsteadiness and discusses limitations of our method, while Section \ref{conclusions} presents conclusions and further perspectives. }